Learn what they really think about your press releases

 Make the reporter’s job easy.
 Provide everything she may need to cover your story, including visuals and experts who are immediately available.
 Give this information as clearly as possible under a great subject line or title.

 Hire a well-connected PR firm to help you.
 At Axia, our professionals know the right people and have achieved success in pitching to the producers at CNN.
-Attend our upcoming webinars and learn more about how we can put our expertise to work for your company.
+Watch our webinars and learn more about how we can put our expertise to work for your company.

 Lisa Goldsberry is a writer for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business, higher education and technology PR.
 Connect with Axia Public Relations on Twitter @axiapr.